sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 ## Comparing Creative Problem-Solving and Repurposing

 While both approaches aim to achieve the same goal, they differ fundamentally in how they utilize and transform available resources and conceptual spaces.
-Let's consider the example of transforming a classic Italian pasta dish into a low-carb option.
+Let's consider the example of transforming the Spaghetti Bolognese dish into a low-carb version.

 ### Creative Problem-Solving Framework

+In this framework, we actively generate new concepts and properties through a transformation function f, allowing us to explore solutions beyond the limitations of our current conceptual space.

 1. Define the Conceptual Space:
    Let $$C$$ be the space of all possible dishes, where each dimension represents attributes like ingredients, cooking methods, flavors, textures, etc.